l3uddz/cloudplow/README.md

 #### Sync From/To Paths

-`"sync_remote"`: this is the from/to destination used by the syncer when building the rclone command.
+`"sync_remote"`: Used by the `syncer` task.
+This specifies the from/to destinations used to build the rclone command.
+See the [syncer](#syncer) section for more on this.

 ## Uploader

 Each entry to `uploader` references a remote inside `remotes` (i.e. the names have to match).
 The remote can only be referenced ONCE.

 If another folder needs to be uploaded, even to the same remote, then another uploader/remote combo must be created.
 The example at the top of this page shows 2 uploader/remote configs.

+If multiple uploader tasks are specified, the tasks will run sequentially (vs in parallel).

 ```
 "uploader": {